 - TGA advice to ATAGI regarding new applications for registration.

-Sponsors are required to make a formal request for ATAGI presubmission advice through the ATAGI Secretariat.
-All requests are required to be lodged at least six months before the ATAGI meeting in which the advice is to be endorsed (refer to Appendix A for contact details).
+All requests are required to be lodged according to the published submission calendar for the ATAGI meeting in which the advice is to be endorsed (refer to the ATAGI website).

-Sponsors are expected to include the ATAGI presubmission advice as part of the submission to the PBAC to list a vaccine on the NIP.
+Applicants are expected to include the ATAGI pre-submission advice as part of the submission to the PBAC.

-Sponsors with questions for ATAGI regarding the ATAGI presubmission advice or the processes for listing vaccines on the NIP should contact the ATAGI Secretariat (refer to contact details in Appendix A).
-Top of page
+Applicants with questions for ATAGI regarding the ATAGI pre-submission advice or the processes for listing vaccines on the NIP should contact the ATAGI Secretariat (refer to contact details in Appendix A).

 During the evaluation of the submission, the evaluation entity prepares a list of questions relating to the listing of the vaccine for ATAGI’s consideration.